Parviz Nikkhah

+Parviz Nikkhah (پرویز نیکخواه; May 1939 – March 13, 1979) was initially a leftist political activist and one of the main leaders of the Confederation of Iranian Students - one of the most important opposition groups to Mohammad Reza Shah Pahlavi in Europe and the United States - who changed his mind in prison and became one of the country's theorists.
+As such, he was the target of hatred and accusations from his former associates.
+After the 1979 revolution, he was arrested at the instigation of the same people and executed without a fair trial, like thousands of others executed in those days.

 Biography

 The Confederation of Iranian Students

 After four years of studying physics, Parviz Nikkhah graduated from the University of Manchester with a bachelor's degree.
 During his time at University he had risen to become the undisputed leader of Iranian students abroad, being the star speaker at both the 2nd Congress of the CIS in London (1961) and also at the 3rd Congress of the CIS in Paris (1962).
 During this time, he had broken ideologically from the Tudeh Party line and become a member of the newly founded "Revolutionary Organization of the Tudeh Party" (ROTP), a Maoist group that rejected the "revisionist course" of the Soviet Union.
 The aim of the group was to carry the "armed struggle" into Iran and to organize a peasant uprising there along the lines of the Chinese Communist Revolution.
 In 1964, Parviz Nikkhah was one of the first to declare himself ready to return to Iran and "lead the masses in the revolutionary struggle against the Shah regime".
 Parviz Nikkhah had previously accepted an invitation to the People's Republic of China to receive ideological education and training in guerrilla warfare.